Baekho (singer)

-Kang Dong-ho (Korean: 강동호; born July 21, 1995), better known by the stage name Baekho (백호), is a South Korean singer, songwriter and television personality.
-He began his professional career in 2012 as a main vocalist of the South Korean boy group NU'EST. He is currently signed under Pledis Entertainment, debuting as a solo artist with the release of his first extended play Absolute Zero on October 12, 2022.
+Kang Dong-ho (Korean: 강동호; born July 21, 1995), known professionally as Baekho (백호), is a South Korean singer-songwriter, record producer, and musical theatre actor.
+Formerly the main vocalist and music producer of South Korean boy group NU'EST, Baekho made his debut as a solo artist in October 2022 with the release of his first extended play Absolute Zero.
+Known for his powerhouse vocals and powerful physique, he has been dubbed the "Sexy Icon" of his generation.

+Early life and education

+Kang Dong-ho was born on July 21, 1995 in Aewol, Jeju Province, South Korea.
+He has a younger brother.

+He has mentioned that he originally had no intention of going into the music industry prior to being scouted, later citing Korean boy group TVXQ as his role models and musical inspiration.
+He graduated from Seoul Broadcasting High School, and later from the Paekche Institute of the Arts.
+On March 10, 2020, together with members JR, Minhyun, and Ren, he enrolled at Hanyang University Institute for Future Talents as freshmen in Practical Music Course.

 Career

 Pre-debut

 Baekho became a Pledis Entertainment trainee after being scouted by the company in 2010.
-He became better known after he appeared in After School's music video for the single "Play Ur Love".
+He became better known after he appeared in labelmate After School's music video for the single "Play Ur Love".
 In 2011, he and bandmate JR appeared on the KBS talk show Hello Counselor and were revealed by After School's Kahi as two of the members of NU'EST.

-Prior to debuting, Baekho made appearances in labelmates' music releases as a member of Pledis Boys.
+Prior to his debut, Baekho made appearances in labelmates' music releases as a member of Pledis Boys.
 He was a backup dancer for After School Blue's "Wonder Boy", and featured in Pledis Entertainment's Christmas release "Love Letter".

-2012–present: NU'EST and solo ventures
+2012–2022: NU'EST

-On March 15, 2012, Baekho debuted as a main vocalist of NU'EST. His stage name was chosen by labelmate Uee, because of his resemblance to Slam Dunk character Hanamichi Sakuragi (known as "Kang Baek-ho" in the Korean version).
-In 2013, Baekho appeared in the television drama Jeon Woo-chi.
+On March 15, 2012, Baekho debuted as the main vocalist of NU'EST. His stage name was chosen by labelmate Uee of After School, because of his resemblance to Slam Dunk character Hanamichi Sakuragi (known as "Kang Baek-ho" in the Korean version).

+In 2013, Baekho made a cameo appearance in the television drama Jeon Woo-chi.

 In early 2014, he was diagnosed with vocal fold nodules.
-However, he decided to continue performing with NU’EST while receiving treatment.
+However, he decided to continue performing with NU'EST while receiving treatment.
 Pledis Entertainment announced in November that he would be taking a temporary hiatus from all group activities.
-His doctors advised that he completely rest his voice and underwent vocal cord surgery.
+His doctors advised that he completely rest his voice, and he underwent vocal cord surgery.
 In February 2016, it was reported that he had completely recovered.

+In 2015, Baekho starred in a minor supporting role in Japanese independent film Their Distance alongside NU'EST members.

+Baekho began participating in song-writing and music production in 2015, with his first self-produced songs "Lost & Found" and "VVith" included in NU'EST's fourth EP Q is.
+He has been listed as an album producer for every NU'EST and NU'EST W release since then.